Aquafina-water-bottle/jp-mining-note/docs/docs/scripts.md

 !!! warning

-    Do NOT view the card in the card browser when running any script, because if you do, the affected fields may not update.
-    Close the card browser before running the scripts.

     However, you do not need to worry about this if you are running the python script with the `--enable-gui-browse` flag.